How to Connect Notion to ChatGPT (6 Methods + Trade-Offs)

 I built Context Link after spending six months copy-pasting the same Notion pages into ChatGPT.
 The problem wasn't ChatGPT's memory, it was that I needed a way to give it my Notion context on demand, without rebuilding the setup every time I switched to Claude or Copilot.

-In this guide, I'll show you four ways to connect Notion to ChatGPT (and Claude, Copilot, and Gemini), from DIY browser extensions to fully automated context links.
+In this guide, I'll show you six ways to connect Notion to ChatGPT (and Claude, Copilot, and Gemini), from DIY browser extensions to fully automated context links and seamless inline integration.
 By the end, you'll know which method fits your workflow and how to set it up today.

 Why Connect Notion to ChatGPT?
 (The Context Problem)